libxkbcommon 1.13.0

 Layout out of range

 If the effective layout, after taking into account the depressed, latched and locked layout, is out of range (negative or greater than the maximum layout), it is brought into range.
 Currently, the layout is wrapped using integer modulus (with negative values wrapping from the end).
-The wrapping behavior may be made configurable in the future.
+The wrapping behavior can be configured using xkb_state_update_synthetic().

 Parameters